-In the CTI, each jurisdiction is represented by the National CTI regulator (see Fig. 2, National CTI regulators X, Y, Z) which regulates the activity of providers of the trust services within its jurisdiction.

-For groups of states with high degree of integration (for example, Eurasian Economic Union memberstates or European Union member-states) there is the possibility of constituting a Supranational CTI

-- regulator (see.
+- In the CTI, each jurisdiction is represented by the National CTI regulator (see Fig. 2, National CTI - regulators X, Y, Z) which regulates the activity of providers of the trust services within its jurisdiction. - 169 For groups of states with high degree of integration (for example, Eurasian Economic Union member- - states or European Union member-states) there is the possibility of constituting a Supranational CTI - 171 regulator (see.
 Fig. 2, Supranational CTI regulator X-Y-Z).
-In such case, one Supranational CTI - regulator X-Y-Z substitutes a group of National CTI regulators X, Y and Z. - The natural CTI scalability is enabled through the procedure for admitting new members to the - 215 | ICCCTI-CC (new national and supranational participants) and the scheme for verifying that the - 216 providers of the trust services meet the Compliance criteria issued by the ICCCTI-CC (new providers of - 217 the trust services). - 218 International providers of the trust services can provide, inter alia, neutral inter-domain gateways as - a specific type of trust services.
+In such case, one Supranational CTI - regulator X-Y-Z substitutes a group of National CTI regulators X, Y and Z. - 173 The natural CTI scalability is enabled through the procedure for admitting new members to the CTI- - 174 CC (new national and supranational participants) and the scheme for verifying that the providers of - the trust services meet the Compliance criteria issued by the CTI-CC (new providers of the trust - 176 services). - 177 International providers of the trust services can provide, inter alia, neutral inter-domain gateways as - a specific type of trust services.
 The main function of an inter-domain gateway is providing a mutual - recognition (legalisation) of electronic documents and data.
-These inter-domain gateways connecting - single domains represent the elements of building a CTI. - 222 Inter-domain gateways can be established both: at only legal and organizational levels and at a - complex level: legal, organizational and technical one. - In the first case, the communicating domains establish a common legal basis for the cooperation - between them, see sec.
+These inter-domain gateways connecting - single domains represent the elements of building a CTI. - 181 Inter-domain gateways can be established both: at only legal and organizational levels and at a - complex level: legal, organizational and technical one. - 183 In the first case, the communicating domains establish a common legal basis for the cooperation - between them, see sec.
 'Legal level' above.
-This legal basis defines a full set of the requirements, - 226 conditions and prerequisites enabling and even guaranteeing a mutual legal recognition (legalisation) - of legally significant electronic documents as such. - 228 On the organizational level, procedures and processes of interaction between different domains shall - 229 uphold the level of trust between these domains being sufficient for a mutual recognition - (legalisation) of electronic documents and data, which are issued in different domains or jurisdictions. - 231 In order to achieve this necessary level of trust, this set of the requirements, conditions and - prerequisites shall regulate, inter alia, the establishment and operation of a neutral international - 233 environment, i.e. of an environment outside (beyond) any single domain.
-The ICCCTI-CC and - 234 International trust service providers represent parts of this neutral international environment.
-Such a - 235 neutral international environment couldshall be operated in a neutral legal field that is defined by an - 236 international body, for example, by a UN Convention or by an international treaty between single - 237 countries or unions of countries, see sec.
-'Legal level' above. - 238 I.e. in the case, when inter-domain gateways are established at only legal and organizational levels, - 239 these inter-domain gateways are implemented merely by treaties, agreements and organizational - 240 procedures.
-This legal and organizational infrastructure may be supported by different single trust - 241 services like e-signature verification, powers verification, time stamping etc., but without a specific - 242 trust service dedicated to the purpose to be a gateway. - In the second case, when inter-domain gateways are established at legal, organizational and - technical levels, inter-domain gateways additionally transform a document in such a way that it will - 245 fulfill the requirements (attributes, format, structure, etc.) for legally significant electronic - documents in recipient's domain5 (jurisdiction).
-In such a way the inter-domain gateway trust service - 247 can substitute a number of trust services that provide only single specific functions (e-signature - verification, powers verification, time stamping etc.).
-As ever, even technically implemented inter- - domain gateway trust service shall also be operated in a neutral international environment. - 250 Approaches to forming inter-domain gateways should regard usage of transition profiles describing - and configuring transitions from one domain to another.
-These transition profiles should consider, - inter alia, the legal basis of the cooperation between the communicating domains and the levels of - 253 qualification of the identification schemes used inside the interacting domains, as well. - In order to become a National Trust Service Provider, a supplier of the respective services shall - 255 should undergo accreditation with the National CTI regulator of the same jurisdiction.
-International
+This legal basis defines a full set of the requirements, - conditions and prerequisites enabling and even guaranteeing a mutual legal recognition (legalisation) - of legally significant electronic documents as such. - On the organizational level, procedures and processes of interaction between different domains shall - uphold the level of trust between these domains being sufficient for a mutual recognition - (legalisation) of electronic documents and data, which are issued in different domains or jurisdictions. - 190 In order to achieve this necessary level of trust, this set of the requirements, conditions and - 191 prerequisites shall regulate, inter alia, the establishment and operation of a neutral international - 192 environment, i.e. of an environment outside (beyond) any single domain.
+The CTI-CC and - 193 International trust service providers represent parts of this neutral international environment.
+Such a - neutral international environment could be operated in a neutral legal field that is defined by an - international body. - 196 I.e. in the case, when inter-domain gateways are established at only legal and organizational levels, - 197 these inter-domain gateways are implemented merely by treaties, agreements and organizational - 198 procedures.
+This legal and organizational infrastructure may be supported by different single trust - 199 services like e-signature verification, powers verification, time stamping etc., but without a specific - 200 trust service dedicated to the purpose to be a gateway. - 201 In the second case, when inter-domain gateways are established at legal, organizational and - technical levels, inter-domain gateways additionally transform a document in such a way that it will - fulfill the requirements (attributes, format, structure, etc.) for legally significant electronic - documents in recipient's domain (jurisdiction).
+In such a way the inter-domain gateway trust service - can substitute a number of trust services that provide only single specific functions (e-signature - verification, powers verification, time stamping etc.).
+As ever, even technically implemented - inter-domain gateway trust service shall also be operated in a neutral international environment. - Approaches to forming inter-domain gateways should regard usage of transition profiles describing and configuring transitions from one domain to another.
+These transition profiles should consider,